 Community Presentation Team

-Tracey Robertson is the Co-Founder of Home Hospice Association (HHA).
+Tracey Robertson is the Co-Founder of the Home Hospice Association (HHA).
 Tracey, in her early role, was responsible for an international environmental scan that resulted in the creation of services that are gifted to existing agencies to fulfill HHA’s “for anyone ~ of any age ~ at any time ~ under any roof” dream.
-This environmental scan was the catalyst for HHA’s most unique service; The Bello Project, to preserve the human animal bond when someone is faced with a life limiting diagnosis, made it necessary to bring Pre and Perinatal Hospice to Canada and convinced HHA that the role of a Death Doula to our mission and vision.
-As a result HHA was the first in Canada to develop and offer training to individuals wishing to offer Doula services either in-utero or any time along the journey of life to death.
+This environmental scan was the catalyst for HHA’s most unique service; The Bello Project, to preserve the human-animal bond when someone is faced with a life-limiting diagnosis, made it necessary to bring Pre and Perinatal Hospice to Canada and convinced HHA that the role of a Death Doula to our mission and vision.
+As a result, HHA was the first in Canada to develop and offer training to individuals wishing to offer Doula services either in-utero or any time along the journey of life to death.
 While the work of running this organization today, takes up a great amount of time, Tracey is also one of HHA’s first Death Doulas to actively work for the dying of our communities.

 Terri Viola-Wilson is a retired teacher with over 30 years of engaging with young people in the classroom, on sports teams, in choirs, and in social justice movements.
 During those years, one of her passions was helping to improve communication between her students and those who cared for them in order for the young person to realize their greatest potential.

 With the mental welfare of young people in mind, Terri helped develop the C.A.N.D.Y.
 Café program.
 Using personal and professional experiences, as well as continuing education in childhood trauma and child and youth grieving, Terri brings empathy and knowledge not only to the young people she encounters in C.A.N.D.Y.
 Café but, through presentations, to the adults who live and work with young people.